An encyclopedia of yogic terminology and sanskrit words. (In progress.)

 Receive a simple meditation technique, as taught by Paramhansa Yogananda — and learn how to sit comfortably and how to create a regular practice.

-You will also be signed up for the monthly meditation newsletter, The Daily Meditator — and receive occasional news from Ananda.
+You will also be signed up for our free meditation newsletter — The Daily Meditator — and receive occasional news from Ananda.

 Take a step towards making calmness, inner peace, and spiritual progress a part of your daily life.

 Ananda is a global movement to help you realize the joy of your own highest Self.
 Learn more…